Kaunertal Glacier Road: 26 km, 29 hairpin turns and 1,500 m change in elevation in the Alps

-Kaunertal glacier road is an alpine road climbing up the Kaunertal Glacier, at 2.750m (9,022 ft) above the sea level.
-It’s the fifth highest paved road in the Alps.
-It's one of the highest mountain roads of Europe.
+Kaunertal Glacier Road is an alpine road climbing up the Kaunertal Glacier, at 2.750m (9,022ft) above the sea level.
+It’s the fifth highest paved road in the Alps and one of the highest roads of Europe.
 It covers 26 kilometres with a total of 29 bends and an altitude difference of 1,500 metres.

 Pic: Stefan Heinicke